 Taste: Tomato Puree, Salted Caramel, Vanilla, Orange, Flour, Malty Biscuits and Butter… Arrives in a burst of flavour but mellows over time on the palate.

-Glenmorangie is a malt that I often overlook.
-Their core range is undoubtedly of high quality but perhaps not entirely to my taste.
+Thoughts: It’s not all that cheap at £70 but your money will buy you a fascinating spin on the Glenmorangie malt.
+It also benefits from a higher bottling strength of 51.2%.
+Glenmorangie is a malt I often overlook.
+Their core range is of decent quality but perhaps not entirely to my taste.
 It is a joy however, to see them push off in new directions and experiment with their raw ingredients, rather than focusing purely on the maturation end of the process.
+Glenmorangie is so often a delicate single malt but this seems more robust, more earthy.
 Allta is an intriguingly complex and rewarding single malt and I really hope to see more like it in the future.